chrissye0/floss-boss/README.md

 # Floss-boss
-New Media Interactive Development &amp; New Media Design Capstone 2025-2026
+New Media Interactive Development &amp; New Media Design Capstone 2025-2026.
+The official website can be found [here](https://flossboss.framer.website/).

 ## Pitch
 Step into the tiny shoes of a shrimp, tasked with cleaning the enormous teeth of a monstrous lake creature.
 Wield a giant toothbrush and floss pick to clean the most plaque off before time runs out!